Unity-Technologies/EntityComponentSystemSamples/Docs/entities-components.md

 | [`ISharedComponent`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.ISharedComponent.html) | Defines a shared component type, whose values can be shared by multiple entities.|
 | [`ICleanupComponent`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.ICleanupComponent.html)  | Defines a cleanup component type, which facilitates proper setup and teardown of resources.|

-There are also two additional interfaces ([`ICleanupSharedComponent`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.ICleanupSharedComponent.html) and [`ICleanupBufferElementData`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.ICleanupBufferElementData.html)) and [chunk components](additional-entities-features.md#chunk-components) (which are defined with `IComponentData` but added and removed from entities by a distinct set of methods).
+There are also two additional interfaces ([`ICleanupSharedComponent`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.ICleanupSharedComponent.html) and [`ICleanupBufferElementData`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Entities.ICleanupBufferElementData.html)) and [chunk components](additional-entities-features.md#chunk-components) (which are defined with `IComponentData` but added and removed from entities by a different set of methods).

 A component type defined with `IComponentData` or `IBufferElementData` can be made **'enableable'** by also implementing [`IEnableableComponent`](additional-entities-features.md#enableable-components).